Well Water Quality and Testing

 Know Your Risk

 Knowing the risk associated with your water is the first step to achieving healthy, clean water.
 Often times well water pollutants are colorless, odorless molecules making detection at home difficult.
-Water with discoloration or odor may be safe to drink, yet clear, tasteless water may have elevated risk.
+Water with discoloration or odor may be safe to drink, yet clear, tasteless water may have an elevated risk.

 Bacteria & Nitrates